Traditional Puerto Rican Mofongo (25 Minutes!)

 Instructions

-Tip: if things feel too dry before serving, you can add a few tablespoons of warm water, mayonnaise, or butter (softened to room temperature) and continue to mash.
+Tip: if things feel too dry before serving, you can add a few tablespoons of water or broth and continue to mash.

 - crunchy puffed onion chips

-If none of the above ideas sound realistic to you, just omit the chicharrones and add a pinch of salt or two.
-Yes, it will compromise the texture slightly, but the flavor from the fried plantains and garlic will satisfy the mofongo craving!
+You can also omit the chicharrones and add a pinch of salt or two.
+It will compromise the texture slightly, but the flavor from the fried plantains and garlic will satisfy the mofongo craving!

 Toppings